-Experimental study on aerodynamic performance of a wind turbine airfoil with vortex generators under turbulent inflow conditions
+Experimental investigation of vortex generator influence on wind turbine airfoil aerodynamic performance under turbulent inflow conditions

 -